High risk, high reward cancer research

 We are seeking the brightest cancer researchers who are willing to push the boundaries of conventional thinking to achieve major breakthroughs in cancer treatment and diagnosis.

-Research grants are encouraged from, but not limited to laboratory-based research.
-Innovative ideas are invited from the full spectrum of Victorian cancer research activity including psychosocial, palliative care, allied health, epidemiology, health economics, behavioural and clinical research.
+Grant applications are encouraged from non-laboratory based researchers as well as laboratory based researchers.
+Innovative ideas are invited from the full spectrum of Victorian cancer research activity including psychosocial, palliative care, allied health, epidemiology, health economics behavioural and clinical research.

 Proposals must relate to the causes, prevention, diagnosis, supportive care or treatment of cancer.

 Applicants must present a scientifically sound vision that if successful, would open the way for significant advances in cancer control.

 Appropriately qualified researchers must conduct the research at a Victorian host institution (university, hospital, medical or scientific research institute).
 The first-named chief investigator must have an appointment at the host institute.